Contact Us Today (424) 372-3112

 Perhaps we can argue that your actions didn't meet the criteria of a "speed contest."
 But, on the other hand, maybe you were racing on private property with the owner's permission.

 Maybe we can say that you were under duress, such as when someone was chasing you, and you had a reasonable belief that you would be harmed.
-You can contact our law firm for a free case evaluation via phone or the contact form.
-Cron, Israels & Stark is based in Los Angeles, California.
+Our law firm, Cron, Israels & Stark, is based in Los Angeles, California.
+You can contact us for a free case evaluation via phone or our contact form.

 Related Content: